About the Disability Support and Inclusion Service

-The Disability Support Service supports individuals with any impairment/disability, medical condition or injury, including those with:
+The Disability Support and Inclusion Service supports individuals with any impairment/disability, medical condition or injury, including those with:

-Please contact the Disability Support Service for further information, a confidential chat, or to arrange an appointment.
+Please contact the Disability Support and Inclusion Service for further information, a confidential chat, or to arrange an appointment.
 Email firstname.lastname@example.org or call 01483 216657.

 If you have a disability, medical or mental health condition or specific learning difficulty, please make sure that you let the university know at application stage.